 Dr. Steve Myint has served as a member of our board of directors since October 2020.
-Dr. Myint has served as a Senior Fellow to AStar, a Singapore research agency for economic oriented research in scientific discovery and innovative technology, since 2010, and a consultant to its commercialization arm, Accelerate.
+Dr. Myint has served as a Senior Fellow to A\Star, a Singapore research agency for economic oriented research in scientific discovery and innovative technology, since 2010, and a consultant to its commercialization arm, Accelerate.
 He has also served as an adjunct Professor at Duke-NUS Medical School since 2015.
-From 2007 to 2009, he was Chief Medical Officer at BTG International, one of the United Kingdom's largest life science companies which was sold to Boston Scientific in 2018.
-Prior to that, he was Global Medical Director of SmithKline Beecham (which subsequently became part ort of GlaxoSmithKline) where he was responsible for leading its global development programs.
-He is a former Professor of Microbiology & Immunology in Leicester and Dean of Medicine & Health Schools at the University of Surrey.
+From 2007 to 2009, he was on the Board as Chief Medical Officer at BTG International, one of the United Kingdom's largest life science companies which was sold to Boston Scientific in 2018.
+Prior to that, he was R&D Board level Global Medical Director of SmithKline Beecham (which subsequently became part of GlaxoSmithKline) where he was responsible for leading its global development programs.
+Both of these companies were FTSE100/Fortune 500 companies.
+He was also an executive Dean of Medicine and Health at the University of Surrey.
 He was also the co-founder of Innovatum partners, Finland's first specialist investor in life sciences and advisor in life sciences to Finland's sovereign wealth fund.
 He is also founder of 42 and ambassador to Institute of Ethics and Values in Slovenia, both of which promote ethical values in companies and society.
 He is also chairman of the boards of SGVector and INeX, Singaporean life science companies.
 Dr. Myint received a MD from London University and a PhD from Wurzburg University.
 We believe Dr. Myint is well-qualified to serve on our board of directors due to his experience and relationships and contacts.